grame-cncm/faustdoc/src/tutorials/rnbo.md

-# Using Faust in RNBO with codebox~
+# Using Faust in RNBO with Codebox~

 In this tutorial, we present how [Faust](https://faust.grame.fr) can be used with [RNBO](https://rnbo.cycling74.com), a library and toolchain that can take Max-like patches, export them as portable code, and directly compile that code to targets like a VST, a Max External, or a Raspberry Pi.
-DSP programs can be compiled to the internal [codebox~](https://rnbo.cycling74.com/codebox) sample level scripting language.
+DSP programs can be compiled to the internal [codebox~](https://rnbo.cycling74.com/codebox) sample-level scripting language.
-Compiling Faust DSP to codebox~ code will allow to take profit of hundreds of DSP building blocks implemented in the [Faust Libraries](https://faustlibraries.grame.fr), ready to use [Examples](../examples/ambisonics.md), any DSP program developed in more than 200 projects listed in the [Powered By Faust](https://faust.grame.fr/community/powered-by-faust/) page, or Faust DSP programs found on the net.
+Compiling Faust DSP to codebox~ code allows you to take advantage of hundreds of DSP building blocks implemented in the [Faust Libraries](https://faustlibraries.grame.fr), ready-to-use [Examples](../examples/ambisonics.md), any DSP program developed in more than 200 projects listed on the [Powered By Faust](https://faust.grame.fr/community/powered-by-faust/) page, or Faust DSP programs found on the net.

 #### Who is this tutorial for?

-The [first section](#using-command-line-tools) assumes a working [Faust](https://github.com/grame-cncm/faust) compiler installed on the machine, so is more designed for regular Faust users.
+The [first section](#using-command-line-tools) assumes a working [Faust](https://github.com/grame-cncm/faust) compiler is installed on the machine, so it is more suited to regular Faust users.
 The [second section](#using-the-faust-web-ide) is better suited for RNBO users who want to discover Faust.

 ## Using command line tools